-There is always a rush of products released in the fall months before the holidays.
+There always seems to be a rush of products released in the months before the holidays.
 Cookbooks are no different.
 In what seems like a slowly sinking market for print books, cookbooks remain one of printings strongholds.
 According to the NPD Research, Inc., the rise in cookbook sales coincides with more people taking up cooking at home.

 Of course, any cookbook worth its salt has to provide delicious recipes to truly be a hit.
 The following list has all those features in abundance.
 Best of all, they provide a snapshot of both the old and new of American cuisine.
 These cookbooks reflect the diversifying palate of America, looking back on tradition as much as they are embracing new ones.